renpy/renpy/sphinx/source/config.rst

     If True, transforms will inherit :ref:`position properties
     <position-style-properties>` from their child.
 If not, they won't.

+.. var:: config.transition_screens = True

+    If true, screens will participate in transitions, dissolving from the old state of the screen to the new state of the screen.
+If False, only the latest state of the screen will be shown.

 .. var:: config.variants = [ ... ]

     A list of screen variants that are searched when choosing a screen to